petal2020/petal_beethoven_diabelli-variations/README.md

 **(2) durations, percentage values, initial tempo values, repeats (66 recordings)**

-In the tsv-files, abbbreviations are used to designate different data content:
+In the tsv-files, abbreviations are used to designate different data content:

 "_dur": durations (theme and 33 variations; full durations);